Sierra wildflower cards

 Butterfly Mariposa Lily (Calochortus venustus) is a California endemic species that grows in the western Sierra foothills and California's coastal mountains.
 The primary petal color may be white, yellow, pink, or red, with diverse interior markings, including a deep red spot on each petal.
 The Butterfly Mariposa Lily may or may not have a secondary color spot further up on the petals.
 “Mariposa” is Spanish for butterfly, which refers to the colorful petals of these plants.

 Mariposa lilies have nectar-producing glands near the base of each petal.
 These nectaries can be useful in distinguishing between similar species.
-The Butterfly Mariposa Lily’s nectaries tend to be squarish in shape.
+The Butterfly Mariposa Lily’s nectaries are squarish in shape.

 The Superb Mariposa Lily (Calochorus superbus) and Butterfly Mariposa Lily are similar in appearance and have ranges that overlap.
 Both species have beautiful, highly variable petal colors and a deep red spot often capped with yellow on each petal.
 The great diversity of petal color and markings within each species, yet significant similarity between the two species, makes them difficult to distinguish.